 “I recently visited Dr. Mickiewicz after years of suffering from sleep apnea and no success using conventional CPAP machines.
 I was fitted with dental appliance in an effort to resolve the problem.
 Frankly, I was skeptical, but I am so pleased with the early results.
 I just started using the device last week and I am already seeing an improvement in the quality of my sleep.
 From my first contact with Dr. Mickiewicz, it was immediately apparent that his grasp of the issues surrounding sleep apnea were light years ahead of his peers.
 He is a true professional and I enthusiastically recommend him.”Don B.

 “Always a great experience at this dental office.
-The front office has your paperwork prepared before you arrive and the hygienists are all very nice and friendly and work hard.
+The front office has your paperwork prepared before you arrive.
+Everyone is very nice and friendly and hardworking.
 My teeth are thoroughly cleaned when I visit.
 This place is a step above the rest with the right amount of class and comfort.”Kara S.